Commander, Fleet Readiness Centers

 Our mission is to produce quality airframes, engines, components and support equipment, and provide services that meet NAE's goals.
-COMFRC directly supports the mission of the U.S. Navy - to maintain, train and equip combat-ready Naval forces capable of wining wars, deterring aggression and maintaining freedom of the seas.
+COMFRC directly supports the mission of the U.S. Navy - to maintain, train and equip combat-ready Naval forces capable of winning wars, deterring aggression and maintaining freedom of the seas.
 In accordance with our values of Honor, Courage and Commitment, we keep our promises to our customers, remain resolute in the face of complex challenges and relentlessly pursue mission accomplishment.

 Rear Adm.
 Paul Sohl - Commander, Fleet Readiness Centers